eclipse/mosaic.website/content/docs/scenarios/scenario_configuration.md

 This tells us that there was a total amount of 336 vehicles of the type `Car` in the simulation, which traveled for 186.369  seconds on average.
 -->

-__Conclusion__
-After this small, hands-on introduction to visualizers you should know where to configure them and after some additional reading, you should be able to configure different types of visualizers for your use-cases.